sagarrakshe/alphaTouch/README.md

 ## Introduction

-`alphaTouch` is a smarter way to launch the applications based on the patterns drawn on the touch-pad.
+Isn't it cool to open calculator by drawing '+' sign on the touch-pad? or Reboot your machine by drawing 'O' and Shutdown by drawing 'X' on touch-pad? `alphaTouch` is a smarter way to execute the applications or programs based on the patterns drawn on the touch-pad.
 Currently it identifies all alphabets.
-(You can see in the `applications` file to the patterns it identifies)
+(You can see in the `applications` file for the patterns it identifies.)

 It uses [synclient](https://wiki.archlinux.org/index.php/Touchpad_Synaptics#Synclient) utility to get the information from the touch-pad.